Singhak/MongoDB-Practice/exercises/basic-read-operation.md

 { "network" : { "name" : "CBS" } }
 ```

 #### Example 15.
-Find all collection where schedule days is only 'Sunday'
+Find all collection with projection schedule and where schedule days is only 'Sunday'
 ##### query
 ```db.movie.find({'schedule.days':['Sunday']},{"schedule":1, _id:0})```
 ##### result